 - 1. Projected pension pot values are shown in today's terms, and do not need to be reduced further for the effect of future inflation - 2.
 Retirement is assumed to be at age 65 - 3.
-The starting pot size is assumed to be £53,000 - 4.
+The starting pot size is assumed to be £46,000 - 4.
 Inflation is assumed to be 2.5% each year - 5.
 No future contributions are included within the illustration - 6.
 Values shown are estimates and are not guaranteed - 7.
 The charges and transaction costs assumed for each fund are those as shown in the Chair's Statement - 8.
-The projected growth rates in relation to inflation for the default strategy at various periods to retirement are:

-2.2% for periods up to 10 years to retirement
+The projected growth rates (gross of charges) in relation to inflation for the default strategy at various periods to retirement are 5.3% for periods up to 10 years to retirement, gradually reducing to 3.2% at retirement age as the strategy de-risks.